SuperDove Satellites for Canon Electronics are Part of the 15th Rocket Lab Payload Launch9th Nov 2020

 For Rocket Lab, this is another successful launch this year after its brief grounding back in July.
 The grounding occurred after losing one of its payloads after a shutdown.
-It was followed by swift investigation to get to the root of the now fixed problem.
+It was followed by a swift investigation to get to the root of the now-fixed problem.

 More information on this latest project will be released soon, especially about the onboard 16th Launch Vehicle.
 Following this are Rocket Lab’s next mission details from the same launch site in the next few weeks.